dmaharana/devops-metrics-go/README.md

 - Use your regular password or configure personal access tokens

 ## ✅ Features

+**GitHub Integration (new!):**
+- Fetches commits from all branches with author info
+- Retrieves pull requests with reviews and timeline
+- Supports GitHub's GraphQL API for efficient data fetching
+- Rate limiting with exponential backoff

 **Bitbucket Integration:**
 - Fetches commits with author and timestamps